imdshk/imdshk/README.md

 👀 I’m interested in finding ways to utilize computational power in creative ways (& market trading)

-🎯 My next target is to learn ML by learning to implement ML for Algorithmic Trading
+🎯 My next target is to learn **Macine Learning** by learning to implement ML for Algorithmic Trading

 For more info, check out https://www.imaadshaik.com/